Zhrasa/London-Fire-Brigade-Callout-Analysis/README.md

 ### Null/Missing Values
 * Secondly, the partially missing (SpecialServiceType, Postcode_full), duplicate (IncGeo_BoroughName, IncGeo_BoroughCode, IncGeo_WardCode, IncGeo_WardName) or single-value (FRS; ProperCase was renamed to Borough and removed later) features and ID features (IncidentNumber, USRN, UPRN) were removed
 The Year feature was dropped, while the DatetimeOfCall was used only for descriptive modelling.
 * Thirdly, the null values which logically meant zero (NumStationsWithPumpsAttending, NumPumpsAttending, Notional Cost (£), PumpHoursRoundUp, PumpCount) were assigned the value zero.
 FirstPumpArriving_AttendanceTime and SecondPumpArriving_AttendanceTime were not filled, because logically they did not mean instant, 0 seconds, arrival, but that the teams had not been dispatched.

-### Imbalanced classes
+* Finally, the outliers were removed.
+For the numerical features, the Standard score or z-score was applied.
+The rows with any numerical value having a z-score above 3 were dropped.
+Among the categorical features the unique values with counts lower than 1% (128, rounding down) were removed.
+Then the One Hot Encoding method function was created to be used in the following section for the training dataset on the categorical object and numerical datetime features, vastly increasing the total number of them.

 From the numerical histograms, it can be seen that most of the incidents, including the false alarms and special services, happened between 15:00 and 20:00 hours.
 The Easting_rounded and Northing_Rounded histograms are slightly skewed to the right.
 The Attendance Time for the First Pump Arriving was around 6 minutes on average.The DatetimeOfCall histogram demonstrates a small increase in the number of calls during the period observed.
 The DayOfCall and Month histograms indicate that there were slightly more calls during summer.
 The rest of the histograms are heavily skewed to the left.